Click for homepage

 Reverse Caesar Cipher

-Polyalphabetic cipher disc
+Polyalphabetic cipher disc · 1920-1950

 The image on the right shows the cipher disc which is milled out of a solid piece of brass.
-It consists of a fixed outer ring in which the 26 letters of the Latin alphabet (A-Z) are impressed in clockwise order.
+It consists of a fixed outer ring in which the 26 letters of the Latin alphabet (A-Z) are engraved in clockwise order.
 The outer ring has a milled-out area that holds the movable inner ring.

 The inner ring is held in place by a bolt at the center and has the 26 letters of the Latin alphabet impressed in counter-clockwise order.
 Also mounted to the bolt at the centre, is a movable ruler that can be fixed in any of 26 positions by means of a knurled steel screw.